Thyme Essential Oil

 Precautions / Contraindications

-Resources say that Thyme, if used, should be used sparingly.
+Resources say that thyme essential oil, if used, should be used sparingly.

 It has been suggested that those suffering from high blood pressure avoid Thyme oil.

 Thyme is recommended not to be used in baths.